goshevs/sparkDBUtilities/README.md

-# Utilities for pushing Spark RDD's to MariaDB distributed tables
+# Utilities for pushing Spark RDD's to MariaDB distributed databases

 ## Introduction

-The repo contains a set of R and Python utilities for pushing Spark RDD's to MariaDB distributed instances.
+The repo contains a set of Python and R utilities for pushing Spark RDD's to MariaDB distributed databases.

 ## Installation